fragglet/deh9000/GUIDE.md

 One of the nice things about Python is the dynamic nature of the language means that it's easy to open up a Python interactive console at any time and get some immediate results.
-To support this, DEH9000 has "interactive mode" which will quickly start up Chocolate Doom to test out changes typed on the command line.
+To support this, DEH 9000 has "interactive mode" which will quickly start up Chocolate Doom to test out changes typed on the command line.
 It's recommended to use this in combination with "globals mode" (described above).